wandb/docs/docs/guides/integrations/tensorboard.md

 If you need to log additional custom metrics that aren't being logged to TensorBoard, you can call `wandb.log` in your code `wandb.log({"custom": 0.8})`

-Setting the step argument in `wandb.log` is disabled when syncing Tensorboard.
+Setting the step argument in `wandb.log` is turned off when syncing Tensorboard.
 If you'd like to set a different step count, you can log the metrics with a step metric as:

 `wandb.log({"custom": 0.8, "global_step": global_step})`